amirouche/python-wiredtiger-ffi/README.rst

 wiredtiger is a versatile database built by the engineers who created Oracle Berkeley Database (formely known as Sleepycat Database and bsddb).

 It can provide a performance boost for your application but also simplify its design by using a schema that is simpler than the one you would use with SQLite.
+It also target much larger volume and complex workload than SQLite.

+It's the default backend in mongodb since 3.2.